 The Android app is incredibly easy to use.
 You can just tap connect to find a local server, choose the fastest server, or browse the list if you want to specify a particular country.
 You can see basic info on your connection, check a speed graph, and see a connection log.
 The nice thing about the VyprVPN app is that you can also configure it to automatically connect based on your preferences — such as any time you join an untrustworthy network — which is perfect for public Wi-Fi protection.
 The service is based in Switzerland.

-With ExpressVPN, you have a choice of nearly 100 different locations around the world.
+With ExpressVPN, you have a choice of more than 145 different locations in 94 countries around the world.
 The service is also generally reliable and touts excellent 24/7 customer support, along with support for 256-bit encryption.
 The company doesn’t log traffic data or browsing activity, and the app is straightforward to use.
 It provides a list of viable locations to connect with, and it usually works pretty well, allowing you to connect within seconds.
 There’s also a home screen widget for quick connections, and you can have up to three connection simultaneously.

 ExpressVPN allows split tunneling, so you can route some of your device traffic through the VPN, but let the rest access the internet directly, if you so desire.
 However, it lacks a kill switch feature.
 The service is based in the British Virgin Islands.